FlowAI overview

 - Other agents

-Operations Manager is where you create agent triggers, using Agent as an automation type alongside Workflows.
-All existing trigger types (manual, schedule, API, and event) are available for agent automations, and access control is managed at the automation level consistent with how workflow triggers are governed.
-Gateway Manager and IAG handle tool execution at runtime, meaning every agent action flows through the same proven infrastructure that powers all Platform automation.
+Operations Manager is where you create agent triggers, using Agent as an automation type alongside workflows.
+All existing trigger types (manual, schedule, API, and event) are available for agent automations.
+Access control is managed at the automation level consistent with how workflow triggers are governed.

 Itential also provides the Itential MCP Server, which works in the opposite direction, exposing Platform capabilities (including workflows, device management, and Gateway services) to external AI assistants such as Claude and GPT.
-Where FlowMCP Gateway brings external MCP tools into Platform for FlowAgents to use, the Itential MCP Server allows external AI tools to call into Platform directly.
+Where FlowMCP Gateway brings external MCP tools into Platform for agents to use, the Itential MCP Server allows external AI tools to call into Platform directly.
 For more information, see the Itential MCP Server repository.

 Common use cases

-Extending automation with external intelligence: Use FlowMCP Gateway to incorporate tools from external MCP servers, such as AIOps platforms or domain-specific data sources, directly into Platform workflows and agent tool sets.
+Extending automation with external intelligence - Use FlowMCP Gateway to incorporate tools from external MCP servers, such as AIOps platforms or domain-specific data sources, directly into Platform workflows and agent tool sets.

 Demos and resources